Baking mix

 A baking mix is a mixed formulation of ingredients used for the cooking of baked goods.
 Baking mixes may be commercially manufactured or homemade.
 Baking mixes that cater to particular dietary needs, such as vegan, gluten-free, or kosher baking mixes, can be bought in many places.

+The global market for baking mixes, both for home and professional use, has been estimated at over US$1 billion in 2023.

 Types

 Baking mixes are produced for the preparation of specific foods such as breads, quick breads, pancakes, waffles, cakes, muffins, cookies, brownies pizza dough, biscuits and various desserts, among other foods.
 Some all-purpose baking mixes, including commercial and homemade varieties, can be used to prepare several types of baked goods, such as biscuits, pizza dough, muffins, cookies and pancakes, among others.
 Some bread baking mixes are formulated for use in a bread machine.

 Ingredients in baking mixes may include flour, bread flour, baking powder, baking soda, yeast, sugar and salt, as well as others depending upon the food type.
 Gluten-free baking mixes may be prepared using rice flour in place of wheat flour.
 Dry baking mixes typically require the addition of water or milk, and may also require additional ingredients such as eggs, butter and cooking oil.

+Commercially, the market is divided into dough mixes, complete mixes, and concentrates.
+A complete mix may be a powdered mixture that needs only water (or water and yeast) added.
+A concentrate contains flavorful ingredients such as spices and cocoa, but needs additional flour or other bulky ingredients added.
+Dough mixes are the most common.